 Electricity is embedded into our everyday lives and our routines from keeping our homes warm and our lights on in the dark.
 Electrical engineers create and design new devices and systems as well as improving and maintaining our current electrical infrastructure.
 Studying Electrical Engineering at university will offer candidates the chance to get involved in powering the entire planet, from the smallest of mobiles to the biggest of televisions.

 Electrical engineering courses can be competitive and require impressive grades to attend institutions at the top of the university rankings league table.
-Some universities may ask for AAA whilst others only require a BBB for admission.
+Some universities may ask for AAA while others only require a BBB for admission.
 Students are advised to research their university and their desired course to ensure they understand what grades they need to get accepted.

 You can also see our Electrical Engineering personal statement examples; these will help you to gain an insight into what you need for your personal statement (Learn more – The personal statement editor help students complete their statements to a university accepted level).

-Individuals are able to study for their Bachelor’s of Engineering (BEng) full or part-time, however, the courses are not available through online or distance learning due to the practical nature of the course.
-Students learn practical skills throughout the course through the workshop and classrooms making it a degree that you can only obtain by attending a university or college to compete it.
+Individuals can study for their Bachelor’s of Engineering (BEng) full or part-time, however, the courses are not available through online or distance learning due to the practical nature of the course.
+Students learn practical skills throughout the course through the workshop and classrooms making it a degree that you can only obtain by attending a university or college to complete it.

-There are many degrees available with EEE on its own or as part of a joint degree where a student is able to study two subject areas, for example, BEng Electrical and electronic engineering, or to pair it with management or business.
+There are many degrees available with EEE on its own or as part of a joint degree where a student can study two subject areas, for example, BEng Electrical and electronic engineering, or to pair it with management or business.

-During the first year of study candidates will gain insight into circuit theory, electronic and digital programming, energy and environment, engineering design and micro-processing and micro-controlling.
-Studying an engineering course allows students to enhance their problem-solving skills and turn creativity into reality with help of their tutors and fellow classmates.
+During the first year of study, candidates will gain insight into circuit theory, electronic and digital programming, energy and environment, engineering design and micro-processing and micro-controlling.
+Studying an engineering course allows students to enhance their problem-solving skills and turn creativity into reality with the help of their tutors and classmates.

 Students will study all things electrical from nano-volts and mega-volts.
 Therefore, those who like to get their hands dirty and to get stuck in are well suited for this degree.